GInxh/GInxh.github.io/_posts/2018-04-18-high-performance-priority-queues-and-ruby.md

 With five runs for each version of the queue, the fibonacci heap consistently requires **2x** as many objects as the array based heap I created.

-The insertions are being loaded onto the element queue with 8 byte integers.
-This means I can load about 2 million integers into my element based priority queue, give or take some for the overhead of the class, before ruby triggers more memory allocation.

 ###### memory allocation

 As mentioned above, Ruby initializes the program with a heap size of 16MB.
 [This means](https://www.speedshop.co/2017/03/09/a-guide-to-gc-stat.html)